de / en

 When looking for causes, digital technologies are often cited.
 Social media algorithms are blamed for radicalizing, provoking, and addicting people, while generative AI tools churn out deepfakes and amplify prejudices by the minute.

-Amid a super election year marked by social tensions, global conflicts, and the resurgence of right-wing authoritarian forces, we want to explore what the internet has to do with the current chaos in the world.
-That is why we are launching this communication special on “Solidarity in the Networked Society”.
+This communication special on “Solidarity in the Networked Society” explores what the internet has to do with the current chaos in the world.
 What does it mean for political participation, civic engagement, and democratic institutions that so many interactions - including politics - have moved online?
 How do digital technologies fuel hate speech, election manipulation, or culture wars?
 And when do they foster constructive debates, participation, and solidarity that weren't possible offline?
 And last but not least, are we really as polarized as it seems, or is the digital image distorted?

 At the Weizenbaum Institute, scientists from various disciplines are researching these questions.
-Our communications team has collected interviews, workshop reports, dossiers, and discussion contributions, to gain insights into their research and navigate the complex landscape of disinformation, filter bubbles, trigger points, and digital participation.
+We have collected interviews, workshop reports, dossiers, and discussion contributions, to gain insights into their research and navigate the complex landscape of disinformation, filter bubbles, trigger points, and digital participation.
 We hope you‘ll join us along the way.

 Please note that not all articles are available in English.